 Any member of staff who is concerned about the mental health or wellbeing of another adult may wish to speak to the adult first, and encourage them to seek help and support.
-Alternatively they may wish speak to the Head to voice an initial concern.
+Alternatively they may wish to speak to a member of the Mental Health Team or the Head to voice an initial concern.
+The Mental Health Team will train and develop in order to better support adults in school.

-Graduated Response for children - at each stage, agreed by parents
+6.1 Graduated Response for children - at each stage, agreed by parents

-1. Preventative / Emerging Need (getting advice and help) In school this response may include: Tailored lessons, chat time, use of the sensory room, use of the lunch club, communication with parents, social skills groups, PALS, individualised support strategies.
+1. Preventative /Emerging Need (getting advice and help) In school this response may include: Tailored lessons, chat time, use of the sensory room, use of the lunch club, communication with parents, social skills groups, PALS, individualised support strategies.
 It may also be appropriate to signpost parents to Family Worker Drop Ins.